Rhymney Valley: Geography

+The valley can be divided into upper, middle, and lower parts of the valley.
+The upper part of the valley encompasses the narrower valley between the villages of Rhymney and Brithdir; the middle part of the valley is a part of a depression in the surrounding valleys; and the lower part of the valley is in the southern most parts of the South Wales Valleys, ending around the village of Machen before the flat plain around Cardiff and Newport.

+The area around the middle of the Rhymney Valley as well as the Sirhowy Valley, spanning the area between the more prominent mountains around Newbridge, Brithdir, Treharris, and Caerphilly, is a geographical depression.
+This area has consequently developed a near continuous urban area between the towns of Newbridge, Blackwood, Bargoed, and Ystrad Mynach.

 History

 This valley is one of the South Wales Valleys, and its history largely follows theirs: sparsely populated until the nineteenth century; industrialised for iron, steel and coal; industrial decline in the 1980s and 1990s.
 The Rhymney Valley produced a miner poet, Idris Davies of Rhymney, famous for his poems associated with the locality and the struggles of its people.

 The 1990s brought improved road connections to the valley—a dual carriageway running north from Caerphilly—increasing access to and from Cardiff and the M4 motorway, and increasing the numbers of commuters from the valley to Cardiff.
 The area is now one of the most populous in Wales.

 The Rhymney Valley hosted the National Eisteddfod in 1990.